US FDA Modernization of Cosmetics Regulation Act

 Mandatory Adverse Event Reporting

-Responsible persons are obligated to submit reports of serious adverse events to the FDA no later than 15 days after receiving the report and maintain all records related to serious adverse events for a minimum of six years.
-MoCRA provides specific details on what constitutes a reportable event.
-Reportable events may include infections or “significant disfigurement” such as “serious and persistent rashes, second or third-degree burns, significant hair loss, or persistent or significant alteration of appearance, other than as intended, under conditions of use that are customary or usual”.
+- MoCRA provides specific details on what constitutes a reportable event.
+Adverse event reporting may be required for events including infections or “significant disfigurement” such as “serious and persistent rashes, second or third-degree burns, significant hair loss, or persistent or significant alteration of appearance, other than as intended, under conditions of use that are customary or usual”.

 Safety Substantiation